jasonmimick/jasonmimick.github.io/index.md

 ---
 * Building and shipping quality products across a variety of technologies for 20+ years

-* Extensive cloud and traditional application, service, and database technical product development
+* Extensive cloud and traditional application, service, and database technical product development experience

 * Pragmatic, driven, hands-on, roll-up-sleeves attitude